ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we have detail analyzed the influence of angle deviation in the oriented object detection and identified the flaws of the current metric (i.e. AP$_{50}$) in high-precision oriented object detection.
-The widely used metric AP$_{50}$ has a large tolerance in the angle deviation, which cannot very accurately reflect the performance of the oriented object detectors.
-Therefore, considering the more stringent metric AP$_{75}$ to measure the performance is more reasonable.
-Then, we design a high-precision oriented detector named ARS-DETR and find that dynamically adjust the smoothing in angle classification, matching and loss calculation process in DETR based on sensitivity of objects with different aspect ratios to angle can effectively boost the performance.
+In this paper, we analyze the correlation between the angle and objects with different aspect ratios in detail and identify the flaws of the current metric (i.e. AP$_{50}$) in high-precision oriented object detection.
+The metric AP$_{50}$, which is widely used, has a large tolerance for angle deviation, which cannot very accurately reflect the performance of the oriented object detectors.
+Therefore, using the more stringent metric AP$_{75}$ to measure the performance is more reasonable.
+Then, we design an oriented object detector named ARS-DETR and find that dynamically adjust the smoothing in angle classification, matching and loss calculation process in DETR based on sensitivity of objects with different aspect ratios to angle can effectively boost the performance.
 Additionally, aligning the features in DETR’s decoder and adopting the denoising training strategy could further improve the DETR to adapt to the oriented object detection.
 Compared with other advanced oriented detectors, ARS-DETR achieves higher detection accuracy especially in the more stringent metric among the various datasets.
-Furthermore, we hope that this method will promote future works in high-precision oriented object detection and the application of DETR in oriented object detection.
+Furthermore, we hope that this method will facilitate future work in high-precision oriented object detection and the application of DETR in oriented object detection.